mesotokyo/untlr/README.md

 ## What is this?

-`untlr` is a Python-based cli tools that provides features such as:
+`untlr` is a Python-based cli tool that provides features such as:

  - Render Tumblr blog contents using Tubmlr's "Custom Theme"
  - Run minimal HTTP server for developing Custom Theme
- - Manage splited Custom Theme and build them
+ - Manage splited Custom Theme and build them into single file

  ## Install